-The field of Mental Health Counseling is one of the few fields in the nation that is predicted to grow at almost 3 times the rate of other forms of employment.
-Employment in the aggregate is projected to rise by 11%; the field of Mental Counseling by 29%.
+The field of Mental Health Counseling is one of the few fields in the nation that is predicted to grow at more than 4 times the rate of other forms of employment.
+Employment in the aggregate is projected to rise by 5%; the field of Mental Counseling by 22% between 2021 and 2031.
 This rise in demand for Mental Health Counselors advantageously is not because mental illness is skyrocketing at a phenomenal rate, but rather because those who suffer from mental illness are now able to receive counseling they previously could not afford.
 New health laws require that under a medical policy which offers mental health aspects, an insurer must provide the same amount of visits to a Mental Health Counselor as they provide for medical visits (referred to as “parity” policies).
 Under the Affordable Care Act, if the policy says the patient has 35 visits to a medical physician, the patient will also have 35 visits to a mental health specialist.

-Converting the 29% percentage increase into numbers: The United States Bureau of Labor Statistics reports that the number of Mental Health Counseling jobs in 2012 was 128,400.
-The Bureau predicts that the number of counselors in 2022 will be 165,100.
-That's an additional 36,700 jobs.
+Converting the 22% increase into numbers: The United States Bureau of Labor Statistics (BLS) reports that the number of Mental Health Counseling jobs in 2021 was 351,000.
+The Bureau predicts that the number of counselors in 2031 will be 428,500.
+That's an additional 77,500 jobs.